solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 ## How to check if a public key has an associated private key

 In certain special cases (e.g. a Program Derived Address), public keys may not have a private key associated with them.
-You can check this by looking to see if the public key lies on the ed25519 curve.
-Only public keys that lie on the curve can be controlled by users with wallets.
+You สามารถ check this by looking to see if the public key lies on the ed25519 curve.
+Only public keys that lie on the curve สามารถ be controlled by users with wallets.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>